-Starz series Counterpart has been canceled after two seasons with a rather strange reason.
-Could Netflix save Counterpart for season 3 and could it carry the previous two season too?
+The Starz series Counterpart has been canceled after two seasons for a rather strange reason.
+Could Netflix save Counterpart for season 3, and could it carry the previous two seasons, too?
 Let’s take a look.

-The sci-fi thriller series from Starz first debuted in 2017 and stars J.K.
-Simmons who finds the organization he works for can travel to a parallel dimension and Simmons character meets his alternate self who’s fighting in a cold war.
+The sci-fi thriller series from Starz first debuted in 2017, and stars J.K.
+Simmons, who finds the organization he works for can travel to a parallel dimension, and Simmons’s character meets his alternate self, who’s fighting in a cold war.

 The series featured some fantastic sci-fi elements and was given a two-season order at Starz.

 Speaking at TCA, Starz said the show was “too male.”
 It cited how it was a complicated show, and naturally, females cannot understand complex shows (yes, we’re being sarcastic).
 The network notes it’s currently pushing for a “premium female” audience.